JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### AWS Connection Improvements
 {product="tc"}

-Starting with this version, you can enable or disable the **Available for sub-projects** and **Available for build steps** settings in AWS connection settings.
-These options allow you to ensure the configured connections are not used by unauthorized TeamCity projects and their [](aws-credentials.md) build features.
+New **Available for sub-projects** and **Available for build steps** settings in AWS connections allow you to ensure these connections are not used by unwanted TeamCity projects and their [](aws-credentials.md) build features.

 <img src="dk-shareAwsConnections.png" width="706" alt="Share AWS connections"/>